Raais/GeoTaggr/README.md

 ## Disclaimer

 GeoTaggr is not a GeoGuessr clone.
-It does not feature random locations from Google Street View, Mapillary, etc. Every "game" is a user generated challenge meant for other users.
+It does not feature random locations from Google Street View, Mapillary, etc. Every GeoTaggr game is a user generated challenge meant for other users.

-It was designed especially as a convenience for pinpointing challenges like [GeoDetective](https://www.youtube.com/results?search_query=geodetective) games.
+It was made especially as a convenience for pinpointing challenges like [GeoDetective](https://www.youtube.com/results?search_query=geodetective) games.

 ## Self host